XRayrahman/dashboardpy_motorcycle/README.md

 2. jalankan program dengan "python main.py" atau dengan root "sudo python main.py"

 ## Python version
-- tested on 3.7 *(not tested on a newest version)*
+- tested on 3.7 ✔ *(not tested on a newest version)*
-- tested on 3.8
+- tested on 3.8 ✔
-- tested on 3.9
+- tested on 3.9 ✔
-- tested on 3.10
+- tested on 3.10 x cython error, undefined symbol: _PyGen_Send

 ## Data can be achieved
 ### BATTERY